Blinken visits Kyiv in show of support for Ukraine's efforts to push out Russia's forces | Law-Order

 US Secretary of State Anthony Blinken arrived in Kyiv on an unannounced visit Wednesday, hours after Russia launched its first missile attack in a week against the Ukrainian capital.

-Blinken's trip aimed to assess Ukraine's 3-month-old counteroffensive and signal continued US support for Kyiv's efforts to drive out the Kremlin's forces after 19 months of war amid concerns among some Western allies over the pace of progress, according to US officials.
+Blinken's trip aimed to assess Ukraine's 3-month-old counteroffensive and signal continued US support for Kyiv's efforts to drive out the Kremlin's forces as some Western allies are expressing worries about progress after 19 months of war, according to US officials.

+After arriving in Kyiv, Blinken laid a wreath at the city's Berkovetske cemetery to commemorate members of the Ukrainian armed forces who lost their lives defending the country.

+He is expected to meet with President Volodymyr Zelenskyy, Prime Minister Denys Shmyhal, and Foreign Minister Dmytro Kuleba to discuss the ongoing counteroffensive and reconstruction efforts.

+On the train journey to Kyiv, Blinken met with Danish Prime Minister Mette Frederiksen, also on an official visit, to discuss the war.
+Blinken thanked her for Denmark's leadership in a coalition training Ukrainian pilots on F-16s and for promising to donate the fighter jets to Ukraine, according to State Department spokesperson Matthew Miller.

-Those Washington officials said possible alternative export routes for Ukrainian grain will also be discussed following Russia's exit from the Black Sea Grain Initiative and its frequent bombardment of port facilities in the Odesa region from where most grain is transported abroad.
+Washington officials said there will be discussions of alternative export routes for Ukrainian grain following Russia's exit from the Black Sea Grain Initiative and its frequent bombardment of port facilities in the Odesa region, from which most grain is transported abroad.

-Those alternatives may include ships hugging coastlines to keep out of international waters where they could be targeted by Russia's navy.
-Other possible overland routes are also being examined.
+Those alternatives may include new overland routes, or ships hugging coastlines to keep out of international waters where they could be targeted by Russia's navy.

-Blinken's visit is expected to include the announcement of new military aid of between USD 175 million to USD 200 million.
-Another larger military assistance package is expected later this week.
+Blinken's visit is expected to include the announcement of new military aid of between USDB 175 million to USD 200 million.
+Another, larger military assistance package is expected later this week.

-Other issues, including support for Ukraine's war-torn economy will be discussed, building on Blinken's June announcement in London of USD 1.3 billion in aid to help Kyiv rebuild, with a focus on modernizing its energy network that was bombarded by Russia last winter.
+Other issues, including support for Ukraine's war-torn economy will be discussed, building on Blinken's June announcement in London of USD 1.3 billion in aid to help Kyiv rebuild, with a focus on modernising its energy network, which was bombarded by Russia last winter.

 Overnight, Russia fired cruise missiles at Kyiv in the first aerial attack on the capital since Aug.
 30, according to Serhii Popko, the head of Kyiv's regional military administration.

-Debris from a downed missile struck the premises of a business in Kyiv, igniting a fire and causing damage to the company's equipment.
+Debris from a downed missile struck the premises of a business in Kyiv, causing a fire and damage to the company's equipment.
 No casualties were reported.

-The trip to Ukraine is Blinken's fourth since the war began, including one very brief excursion over the Polish-Ukrainian border in March 2022, just a month after the Russian invasion.
+The trip to Blinken's fourth visit to Ukraine since the war began, including one very brief excursion over the Polish-Ukrainian border in March 2022, just a month after the Russian invasion.

-However, it will mark the first time America's top diplomat has spent the night in Ukraine's capital since he visited Kyiv in January 2022, before the invasion.
+However, it will be the first time America's top diplomat spends the night in Ukraine's capital since he visited Kyiv in January 2022, before the invasion.

 US officials said Blinken's decision to stay overnight in Kyiv is intended to send a symbolic signal of American support for Ukraine as the 18-month-old war drags on.